-Military Spousal Leave
+Military Family Leave Act

 An employee whose spouse has received an impending call to active duty during a period of military conflict may take up to 15 days of job-protected leave from work.
 Their spouse must be a member of the armed forces or National Guard, to be eligible.
 This leave also applies to reservists who have been called to active duty.